What is a query?

 If the relationship is configured to only ask for information, the engine will abandon the query, rather than asking you for the same information.
 (The equivalent of asking "Where does Mike live?" and receiving a response of "I don't, where does Mike live?")

-Within a session (of which there will be a unique ID) you can inject data, make a query, answer questions, get results and view evidence.
+Within a session you can inject data, make a query, answer questions and get results.

 For some solutions you may want to make additional queries within the same session, which can provide additional decisions, whilst taking into consideration any facts that have already been established earlier.